mkurz/deadbolt-2-scala/QuickStart.md

     def someFunctionB = actionBuilder.SubjectNotPresentAction().defaultHandler() { Ok(accessOk()) }

 **Restrict**
 This uses the `Subject`s `Role`s to perform AND/OR/NOT checks.
-The values given to the builder must match the ´Role.name` of the subject's roles.
+The values given to the builder must match the `Role.name` of the subject's roles.

 AND is defined as an `Array[String]` (or more correctly, `String*`, OR is a `List[Array[String]], and NOT is a rolename with a `!` preceding it.